DenJens/Hangfire.Documentation/tutorials/send-email.rst

    :local:
    :depth: 2

-Let's start with a simple example: you are building your own blog using ASP.NET MVC and want to receive an email notification about each posted comment.
+Let us start with a simple example: you are building your own blog using ASP.NET MVC and want to receive an email notification about each posted comment.
 We will use the simple but awesome `Postal <http://aboutcode.net/postal/>`_ library to send emails.

 .. tip::

-   I've prepared a simple application that has only comments list, you can `download its sources <https://github.com/odinserj/Hangfire.Mailer/releases/tag/vBare>`_ to start work on tutorial.
+   I have prepared a simple application that has only comments list, you can `download its sources <https://github.com/odinserj/Hangfire.Mailer/releases/tag/vBare>`_ to start work on tutorial.

 You already have a controller action that creates a new comment, and want to add the notification feature.